How Jennifer Lawrence and Emma Stone Ended Up Spending Golden Globes Night

 Though the two may no longer be in the text-each-other-nonstop phase of their relationship, Hollywood BFFs Emma Stone and Jennifer Lawrence are still going strong, which is how the former was able to convince the latter to bail last-minute on their Golden Globes night plans.

 The Mother! star didn’t attend the Globes this year, as she wasn’t nominated, but she was clearly excited to hit up the after-parties with Stone, who was nominated for her role as Billie Jean King in Battle of the Sexes.
-Lawrence bought party tickets, invited her hair and makeup team to her house, and called a car — and then she got the call from Stone.
+Lawrence bought party tickets, invited her hair-and-makeup team to her house, and called a car — and then she got the call from Stone.

 In typical J.Law fashion, she had Stone record a Facebook video of her describing the phone call.